Washi1337/ctf-writeups/FlareOn/2020/2/README.md

 Fixing imports
 --------------

-Nope, we are still greeted with a message that `.DLL` could not be found.
-That's a weird file name!
+Nope, we are still greeted with an error message:

 ![Figure 5](error2.png)

+`.DLL`?
+That's a weird file name!
 Let's have a look at the libraries that this PE file imports.

 ![Figure 6](cff3.png)